-Made from the stuff of legends, Uluwatu underpins everything that surfing in Bali is about.
+Made from the stuff of legends, Uluwatu underpins everything that surfing Bali is about.
 Big towering waves that, when ridden, offer a glimpse of the Hindu temple hovering in the backdrop.
 It’s almost as if the Gods are inviting you in!

-Located deep in the south of the island, Uluwatu benefits from its coastal position, hanging off the tip of Bukit Peninsula.
+Located deep in the south of the island, Uluwatu benefits from its coastal position, hanging off the tip of the Bukit Peninsula.
 Waves can be large and unforgiving, so pros need only apply!

 Surfing for beginners in Bali